📡 A view from above

 Human behaviour is synchronised by radiation produced at signalling hubs, controlled through a surplus bidding system.
 Local machines receive these signals and generate lights and sounds, which condition the nervous system for production rather than fertility.

 Humans are good people, they’re just wired that way.
 Whatever the culture, time or place, they will be good.
 But human values are dynamic, socially constructed and programmed through experience.
-Surrounded by people who share our destiny, our ideas of good and valuable are programmed into us by the faces we see and the voices we hear.
-We become good through the smiles and scorn of our peers, this is our nature, our good.
+Surrounded by those who share our destiny, our values are input through the smiles and scorn of our peers.

 After the invention of mass media, the voices you hear aren’t your people’s.
 They don’t come from faces that share your destiny.
-Broadcast from afar, their good is what’s good for the highest bidder, not you.
-Bidding is done with work owed by others, money, and is used to bid for more programming.
-This is a feedback loop shaped by survivorship, its cycles are similar to BSE or hookworms.
-It’s the survivorship of programming that compels us to give our surplus freely.
-Which we do, because we’re good people.
+Broadcast from afar, their good is what’s good for the highest bidder, not for you.
+Bidding with work owed by others – money – we gather more production and bid for yet more programming, and the cost has stabilized at 3% of our energy budget.
+Like all loops piped anus to mouth, it’s prone to parasites.
+Acceptance is honed into compulsion through belts of riches and files of bankruptcies, in an ebb and flow that builds memetics as complex as prions or hookworms, and makes us give our surplus freely.

-This in turn nourishes the programming parasite, feeding the segmentation of people into cohorts, and of society, and of families, and of people from their values.
+It’s our goodness that nourishes the programming parasite, feeding the segmentation of people into cohorts, and of society, and of families, and of people from their values.

 This isn’t about powerful humans selling trinkets to steal the labour of others.
 That is of course the means, but the ends are a runaway corruption of good itself.
 Those with the most fat steer the hunger, they set the table, defecate on it and then devour themselves.
 Across every major city in every country, the system consumes the richest first.
 Trapping, isolating and redirecting labour from the families and societies they no longer have, turning all into a thirst for more goods.
 This is not a human system, it’s a system of humans.
 An ant mill of human brains, a vortex of value extraction, converting all desire for good into desire to extract more value.
-Our values, and value, strip mined by a strange attractor.
+Our values, and value, strip mined by this strange attractor.

 This isn’t just consumption consuming our good, it’s an entire class of trap that we seem blind to.
-We could really use an elevated position, maybe a view from above.
+We could really use an elevated position.
+Maybe a view from above?